Ekkehard-Schulze/1-Wire-temperature-logger-RPi/README.md

 2. Read the 'user settings' (lines 85 to 133) and modify these according to your needs.

-3. The file name extension '.pyw' prevents the opening of a terminal window in case you invoke the script as a cron job.
+3. The file name extension '.pyw' prevents the opening of a terminal window when running the script as a cron job.

-4. You might be interested to have a look at [Timo Furrer's w1thermsenso package](https://pypi.org/project/w1thermsensor/) to learn about more sophisticated techniques to interrogate 1Wire temperature sensors using the Linux kernel driver, which are actually not used here.
+4. For advanced methods to interrogate 1Wire temperature sensors with the Linux kernel driver study [Timo Furrer's w1thermsenso package](https://pypi.org/project/w1thermsensor/).
+This package is not used used here.